nestybox/sysbox-ee/README.md

 * For example, with Sysbox-EE, a 10-node Kubernetes-in-Docker cluster starts in ~2 minutes and consumes only 1GB of overhead.
-In contrast, the Sysbox open-source version takes ~3 minutes and consumes up 10GB for this same cluster.
+In contrast, the Sysbox open-source version takes ~3 minutes and consumes up to 10GB for this same cluster.

 #### Scalability